University of Connecticut

-The University of Connecticut (UConn) is a public land-grant research university in Storrs, Connecticut.
-It was founded in 1881 as the Storrs Agricultural School, named after two brothers who donated the land for the school.
-In 1893, the school became a public land grant college, becoming the University of Connecticut in 1939.
-Over the following decade, social work, nursing and graduate programs were established, while the schools of law and pharmacy were also absorbed into the university.
+The University of Connecticut (UConn) is a public land-grant research university system with its main campus in Storrs, Connecticut, United States.
+It was founded in 1881 as the Storrs Agricultural School, named after two benefactors.
+In 1893, the school became a public land grant college, then took its current name in 1939.
+Over the following decade, social work, nursing, and graduate programs were established.
 During the 1960s, UConn Health was established for new medical and dental schools.
 UConn is accredited by the New England Commission of Higher Education.

-The university is classified as an R1 research institution.
-The university has been considered a Public Ivy.
-UConn is one of the founding institutions of the Hartford/Springfield regional economic and cultural partnership alliance known as New England's Knowledge Corridor.
-UConn was the second U.S. university invited into Universitas 21, an international network of 24 research-intensive universities who work together to foster global citizenship.
+With more than 32,000 students, the University of Connecticut is the largest university in Connecticut by enrollment.
+The university is classified among "R1: Doctoral Universities – Very high research activity".
+UConn is one of the founding institutions of the Hartford-Springfield regional economic and cultural partnership alliance known as New England's Knowledge Corridor.
+UConn was the second U.S. university invited into Universitas 21, an international network of research-intensive universities.

-Competing in the Big East Conference as the Huskies, UConn has been highly successful in their women's and men's basketball programs.
-The Huskies have won 21 NCAA championships.
-The UConn Huskies are the top women's basketball program in the nation, having won a record 11 NCAA Division I National Championships (tied with the UCLA Bruins men's basketball team) and a women's record four in a row (2013–2016), plus over 40 conference regular season and tournament championships.
-UConn also holds the two longest winning streaks of any gender in college basketball history.
+The school's athletic teams compete in the Big East Conference as the Huskies.
+UConn has gained notable recognition for its women's and men's basketball programs and are often considered "blue bloods" in the sport.
+The Connecticut Huskies are the top women's basketball program in the nation, having won a record 12 NCAA Division I National Championships (most in both men's and women's Division I college basketball) and a women's record four in a row (2013–2016), in addition to over 40 conference regular season and tournament championships.
+Across all sports, the Huskies have collectively won 26 NCAA championships.